dthul/swissrpg-discord-bot/schema.md

 N:1 relationship between an event and the series it belongs to.\
 See `event_series:{}:meetup_events` for the inverse relationship.

-`meetup_event:{}:roles`: set of u64\
-Additional Discord roles participants of this event should be assigned to

 `meetup_event:{}`: hash
 * `name`: string.
 Title of the event as it appears on Meetup
 * `time`: string.
 Date and time of the event in RFC3339 format